Elderly Driver Accident Statistics and Preventing Accidents

 If all else fails, elderly drivers should remember there is always public transportation available.
 A bus, subway, train, or cab is better than driving recklessly or possibly injuring themselves or others on the road.

-If you were injured in a car wreck because of an elderly driver, contact a San Antonio car accident lawyer at the Law Offices of Pat Maloney.
+If you were injured in a car wreck because of an elderly driver, contact an experienced car accident lawyer at the Law Offices of Pat Maloney.
 You may be due compensation for your injuries, medical bills, car damage and more.
 If they were driving recklessly or negligently, you could even be due funds for your pain and suffering, your time away from work, or punitive damages.
 For additional information regarding your case, please contact us for a free consultation.